yossisp/spektor.dev/content/blog/how-to-stream-mongodb-changes-to-kafka/index.md

 }'
 ```

-The keys in the POST body JSON object are Debezium [properties](https://debezium.io/documentation/reference/1.6/connectors/MongoDB.html#MongoDB-connector-properties). `monngodb.hosts` value is `mongo:27017` because both Debezium and MongoDB are run inside docker containers and docker allows one docker service to refer to another service via `servicename:port` convention (provided that the containers are on the same docker network which they are in our case because docker-compose automatically creates one).
+The object keys in the POST body JSON object are Debezium [properties](https://debezium.io/documentation/reference/1.6/connectors/MongoDB.html#MongoDB-connector-properties). `monngodb.hosts` value is `mongo:27017` because both Debezium and MongoDB are run inside docker containers and docker allows one docker service to refer to another service via `servicename:port` convention (provided that the containers are on the same docker network which they are in our case because docker-compose automatically creates one).
 Because the name of the MongoDB service is `mongo` and the database runs on port `27017` it can be accessed on the network by `mongo:27017` address.

 Let's create some data in the same mongo shell that we opened earlier: